 The University Press of Kentucky remembers the late Elmer T. Lee, a master distiller and Kentucky bourbon king.

-Tags: book blogs, book publishing, news roundup, university presses, yale press log, Yale University Press
+Tags: book blogs, book publishing, news roundup, university presses, What SUP?, Yale University Press

 Welcome to our weekly roundup of news from university presses!…